Jacopo Tintoretto | Stylistically Between

 |

-he was also known to art historians by the nickname of Jacopo
+While he was also known to art historians by the nickname of

-Robusti, recent information has come forward that suggests that
+Jacopo Robusti, recent information has come forward that

-Tintoretto claimed his artistic style developed from the
+style, Jacopo Tintoretto claimed his artistic style developed

 whom he may have trained.
 Most of Jacopo Tintoretto's work